The Loyalty of the Chinese Australians: Then and NowBY Renzhe Zhang

 Sense of Belonging of the Overseas Chinese

-Over a century ago, the White Australia Policy forced elite Australian Chinese to abandon their earlier hopes of inter-ethnic “equality” and “liberalism” in Australia.
+Over a century ago, the White Australia Policy forced elite Chinese Australians to abandon their earlier hopes of inter-ethnic “equality” and “liberalism” in Australia.
 They turned to an ideology of racial nationalism, believing that only by strengthening their own Chinese nation-state could their interests be protected.
 This result of this shift was that the Chinese elite began to manifest a clearer sense of belonging to China, rather than to Australia.

-What can we learn from this history of the Australian Chinese?
-It is possible that a similar shift in the attitudes of the Australian Chinese could occur again today.
+What can we learn from this history of the Chinese Australians?
+It is possible that a similar shift in the attitudes of the Chinese Australians could occur again today.
 Fears of a “silent invasion”, or of being “swamped by Asians”, or policies that might remind Chinese of the “century of national humiliation”, may increase feelings of alienation among the ethnic Chinese.
 Even if the target of criticism is the Chinese Communist Party rather than the Chinese people, many Chinese may still regard this as an excuse for anti-Chinese sentiment, especially given Australia’s history.
 The rise of a powerful China – unlike a century ago when the Qing Dynasty was close to collapse – may mean that such alienation is generated all the more easily.
 This may lead, once again, to a stronger sense of belonging to China among Chinese migrants to Australia.

 Featured Image: Portrait of Quong and His Family.
 From Margaret Tart, The Life of Quong Tart or, How a Foreigner Succeeded in a British Community (Sydney: W. M. Maclardy: 1911), p.
 68.